autour89/calc/README.md

-# calc
+# Calculator

-A new Flutter project.
+A new Flutter calculator.

 ## Getting Started